scottjenson/Tech-Volunteering/README.md

 # Tech Volunteering Resources
 A list of resources to help you find a tech based volunteer opportunity

-If you have other resources, please edit this page and submit a PR
+If you have other resources, email scott@jenson.org and I'll add it.

 [Catchafire](https://www.catchafire.org/volunteer-explore/)
 Lasting change through action.